dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

   <h2 id="3-2-inventory-impact" style="font-weight: bold;">3.2.
 Inventory Efficiency & Product-Level Insights</h2>
 </div>

-To further support strategic vendor relationships, this dashboard focuses on Bibitor’s inventory health and product flow.
-It provides clear insights into product movement speed, identifies bottlenecks, and highlights both strong performers and areas needing immediate attention.
+This dashboard is designed to support strategic vendor relationships by offering clear insights into Bibitor's inventory health and product flow.
+It offers clear insights into how quickly products move, identifies bottlenecks, and highlights both strong performers and areas needing immediate attention.

 <!-----------------#-#----------------->
 ### a.
 Highlighting Product Successes
 <!-----------------#-#----------------->
 <img src="/assets/images/Screenshot_Bibitor_02_TopSelling.png" alt="Top-Selling Product by Vendor" width="800"/>

-The “Top-Selling Product by Vendor” table shows each vendor’s best-selling product by both quantity and total sales.
-This highlights specific high-performing items that warrant consistent stocking and potential marketing focus.
-It complements the overall vendor performance by showing which product contributes most to a vendor's success for Bibitor.
+The “Top-Selling Product by Vendor” table clearly displays each vendor's best-selling item based on both quantity sold and total sales.
+This helps us identify specific high-performing products to keep in stock and focus on in marketing.
+It also highlights the overall vendor performance by showing which specific product drives the most success for each vendor within Bibitor.

 <!-----------------#-#----------------->
 ### b.
 Inventory Velocity